ongcl03/Google-Form-Auto-Filler/README.md

 ## Method 1: Using Python Requests 🐍

 ### Description
-This method utilizes the `requests` library in Python to submit data to a Google Form.
-It is faster compared to Method 2 (Selenium).
-For even faster performance, you can try the multithreading requests version.
-It utilizes multiple threads to send requests simultaneously, maximizing the throughput.
-However, be cautious as it may overload the server or trigger anti-spam measures if not used responsibly.
+- Utilizes the `requests` library in Python for efficient data submission to Google Forms.
+- Offers superior speed compared to Method 2 (Selenium).
+- Optionally, users can explore the multithreading requests version for enhanced performance.
+- The multithreading variant employs multiple threads to concurrently send requests, optimizing throughput.
+- Exercise caution to avoid server overload or triggering anti-spam measures when using the multithreading version.

 ## Method 2: Using Selenium ⚙️